CenterForOpenScience/waterbutler/README.md

 ### Requirements

-In order to run waterbutler, you must have a virtualenv created for waterbutler running python3.3 or higher.
+In order to run waterbutler, you must have a virtualenv created for waterbutler running python3.4.

 For MacOSX, you can install the latest version of python3 using: